ERP systems are inflexible, often counterintuitive, and can be downright cumbersome! Do you agree?

 #3.
 The Business Processes That ERP Systems Manage are Incredibly Complex.

-They span multiple business units across locations and jurisdictions.
-The processes are so diverse and complicated, they require complex systems to support them.
-IT struggles to keep up with the processes and is dependent on the business for ongoing knowledge transfer.
+ERP Systems span multiple business units across locations and jurisdictions.
+The processes are so diverse and complicated that they require complex systems to support them.
+IT struggles to keep up with the processes and depends on the business for ongoing knowledge transfer.
 No wonder mistakes are made!

 All of these points are valid.
 However, I believe that there is one additional roadblock to adapting ERP systems: